RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Modeling the Conditional Luminosity Function

 where $\phi_* = e^{\langle ln\phi_*|M\rangle + \sqrt{1-1/(\sigma^2_{\ln\lambda}\langle \lambda|M\rangle)}(\ln \lambda - \langle \ln \lambda|M\rangle)}$ The expectation value of $\phi_*$ at fixed mass is then given by a powerlaw,

 while the characteristic luminosity $L^*$ is a deterministic function of mass,

-The faint-end and bright-endend slopes $\alpha$ and $\beta$ are independent of host halo mass.
+The faint-end and bright-end slopes $\alpha$ and $\beta$ are independent of host halo mass.

-Similar to central CLF, we use Markhov Chain Monte Carlo ({\sc emcee}, \citealt{For2012}) to fit the eight parameters of our satellite CLF model, specifically, $\log \phi_0$, $A_\phi$, $\log L_{s0}$, $A_s$, $\alpha$, $\beta$, $B_{Ls}$, $B_\phi$.
+Similar to central CLF, we use Markov Chain Monte Carlo ({\sc emcee}, \citealt{For2012}) to fit the eight parameters of our satellite CLF model, $\log \phi_0$, $A_\phi$, $\log L_{s0}$, $A_s$, $\alpha$, $\beta$, $B_{Ls}$, $B_\phi$.
 We run the chain using flat priors on each parameter, except for $\beta$ and $\log \phi_0$.
-For $\beta$, we require the bright-end slope to be positive and for $\log \phi_0$, we put a flat prior with range $[-3.9,2.2]$.
-This prior is based on the measurement in \cite{Ber13}, in which they measure the mean number of galaxy per unit volume and luminosity in the Universe.
-With this measurement, we conservatively assume that the cluster size is $0.5$-$1.5$ Mpc and that the average galaxy density in a cluster is between $1$ and $1000$ times larger than galaxy density of the Universe, leading to the $\phi_0$ prior above.
+For $\beta$, we require the bright-end slope to be positive and for $\log \phi_0$, we assume a flat prior with range $[-3.9,2.2]$.
+This prior is based on the measurement in \cite{Ber13}, which measured the mean number of galaxies per unit volume and luminosity in the Universe.
+With this measurement, we conservatively assume that the cluster size is $0.5$-$1.5$ Mpc and that the average galaxy density in a cluster is between $1$ and $1000$ times larger than the galaxy density of the Universe, leading to the $\phi_0$ prior above.
 It may seem odd that we need a prior on $\phi_0$, but this can be understood as follows.
-While $\phi_0$ does characterize the amplitude of the luminosity function, the data only really constrains the satellite CLF for $L\geq 0.2L_*$, the luminosity threshold of \redmapper.
+While $\phi_0$ characterizes the amplitude of the luminosity function, the data only constrains the satellite CLF for $L\geq 0.2L_*$, the luminosity threshold of \redmapper.
 This allows for considerable uncertainty in the extrapolation to low luminosities, leading to strong degeneracies between $\phi_0$ and the bright and faint end slopes of the luminosity function (see Figure~\ref{fig-satparam}.)
 The prior on $\phi_0$ truncates these degeneracies, preventing us from reaching unphysical conclusions.

-As when constraining the distribution of central galaxies, we compute the satellite CLF in four evenly spaced redshift bins within $z = 0.1$-$0.3$ and fit the model for all four redshift bins simultaneously.
-Table \ref{tab-clf-sat} summarizes the fit parameters and the fitting result is shown in Figure \ref{fig-satparam}.
+We compute the satellite CLF in four evenly spaced redshift bins within $z = 0.1$--$0.3$ and fit the model for all four redshift bins simultaneously.
+Table \ref{tab-clf-sat} summarizes the fit parameters; the result is shown in Figure \ref{fig-satparam}.
 As a consistency check, we also perform a fit to each individual redshift bins.
 The result is shown in Figure \ref{fig-pev-sat} and summarized in Table \ref{tab-clf-sat_ind}.
 We found no evidence of our results being driven by a single anomalous redshift bin.